Siobhán McHugh

-Siobhán McHugh is an Irish-Australian author, podcast producer and critic, oral historian, audio documentary-maker and journalism academic.
+Siobhán McHugh is an Irish-Australian author, podcast producer, radio presenter, oral historian, audio documentary-maker and journalism academic.
 In 2013 she founded RadioDoc Review, the first journal of critical analysis of crafted audio storytelling podcasts and features, for which she received an academic research award.
 She is Associate Professor of Journalism (honorary) at the University of Wollongong (UOW). and Associate Professor of Media and Communications (honorary) at the University of Sydney.
-Her latest book, The Power of Podcasting: telling stories through sound, was published by NewSouth Books in February 2022.
-A US edition with Columbia University Press is due October 2022.
+Her latest book, The Power of Podcasting: telling stories through sound, was published by NewSouth Books in February 2022, with a US edition through Columbia University Press in October 2022.

 Biography

 McHugh was born in Dublin, the second of six children, and graduated from University College Dublin with a Bachelor of Science.
-She was appointed a radio producer at RTE (Raidió Teilifís Éireann), the Irish state broadcaster, in 1981.
+She was appointed a radio producer at RTÉ, the Irish state broadcaster, in 1981.
 In 1985, she moved to Australia, to work at the Australian Broadcasting Corporation (ABC)'s Radio National (then 3AR) in Melbourne.
 Sydney-based from 1986, she built a career as a writer of social histories, an oral historian and a maker of radio documentaries.
 Over this time she won prestigious national and international awards, including the New South Wales State Literary Award for Non-Fiction for The Snowy: The People Behind the Power, a history of the Snowy Mountains Hydro-Electric Scheme, the birthplace of Australian multiculturalism.

-In 2006, McHugh was awarded a scholarship to undertake a Doctorate of Creative Arts at UOW.
+In 2006, McHugh was awarded a scholarship to undertake a Doctorate of Creative Arts at the University of Wollongong.
 Her practice-based research, based on 50 oral histories, examined sectarianism between Catholics (mostly of Irish background) and Protestants (mostly Anglo and Scottish) in pre-multicultural Australia.
 The resulting radio documentary Marrying Out (ABC 2009) won a gold award at the New York Radio Festival; the accompanying dissertation, which examined how oral history and radio production studies could mutually inform each other, won a special commendation from the noted Italian oral historian, Alessandro Portelli.

 In 2013, McHugh founded RadioDoc Review, a journal that brought together top international audio producers and scholars to select and assess crafted audio storytelling works, thereby interpreting and establishing a canon of the form.
 The aesthetics and impact of podcasting has since been the focus of her academic research, teaching and production.